Australian gold rushes: History of discovery

 The gold rushes caused a huge influx of people from overseas.
-Australia's total population more than tripled from 430,000 in 1851 to 1.7 million in 1871.
+Australia's total population increased nearly four-fold from 430,000 in 1851 to 1.7 million in 1871.
 Australia first became a multicultural society during the gold rush period.
 Between 1852 and 1860, 290,000 people migrated to Victoria from the British Isles, 15,000 came from other European countries, and 18,000 emigrated from the United States.
+Some Chileans who had participated in the California gold rush moved to Australia and so did also the technologies they had introduced to California such as the Chilean mill which became common in Australian mining.

-Non-European immigrants, however, were unwelcome, especially the Chinese.
-The Chinese were particularly industrious, with techniques that differed widely from the Europeans.
+Some non-European immigrants, however, were unwelcome, especially the Chinese: The Chinese were particularly industrious, with techniques that differed widely from the Europeans.
 This and their physical appearance and fear of the unknown led to them to being persecuted in a racist way that would be regarded as untenable today.In 1855, 11,493 Chinese arrived in Melbourne.
 Chinese travelling outside of New South Wales had to obtain special re-entry certificates.
 In 1855, Victoria enacted the Chinese Immigration Act 1855, severely limiting the number of Chinese passengers permitted on an arriving vessel.
 To evade the new law, many Chinese were landed in the south-east of South Australia and travelled more than 400 km across country to the Victorian goldfields, along tracks which are still evident today.

 In 1885, following a call by the Western Australian government for a reward for the first find of payable gold, a discovery was made at Halls Creek, sparking a gold rush in that state.